This page is about Autism. Autism is a lifelong neurodevelopmental condition

 This includes, children with communication difficulties including autism (but excludes pure visual or hearing impairment).

 Referrals are accepted from GPs, social care and other professionals and organisations working with young children and families (eg Portage, Early Years Service) for children registered with a GP in Peterborough, Yaxley and Whittlesey.
 We also accept children who live in the Peterborough City Council area but who are registered with a GP in Stamford and Market Deeping.

-Peterborough Neurodevelopmental Service (NDS)
+CAMH Neurodevelopmental Service